Aircloak/aircloak/cloak/docs/diffix.md

 The negative conditions `<>`, `NOT LIKE`, and `NOT ILIKE` add the symbol `:<>` to the seed material.
 Note that `NOT IN` conditions are converted to their equivalent `<>` forms.

-UID noise layers additionally have the minimum and maximum UID values in the seed material.
+UID-noise layers additionally have the minimum and maximum UID values in the seed material.

-The additional UID noise layer assigned to `count(col)` is seeded with the secret salt, the canonical column name, and the minimum and maximum UID values.
+The additional UID-noise layer assigned to `count(col)` is seeded with the secret salt, the canonical column name, and the minimum and maximum UID values.

 The generic noise layer is seeded with the `count(DISTINCT uid)` value and the secret salt.